 3 tablespoons melted coconut oil

 2 tablespoons cornstarch

-Add oats, almond meal, almonds, maple syrup, coconut oil and salt to a mixing bowl, and toss until combined.
-Set aside.
+Mix the oat topping.
+Add oats, almond meal, sliced almonds, maple syrup, coconut oil and salt to a mixing bowl and toss gently until evenly combined.